openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Using `Event.ENTER_FRAME`

-One of the ways that you can begin to add animation in OpenFL is by listening to the `Event.ENTER_FRAME` event.
+One of the ways that you can begin to add animation in OpenFL is by listening to the {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} event.
 This event occurs every time that OpenFL enters a new animation frame (which is by default the same as `requestAnimationFrame`, but is configurable).

-First we can add a new import for `openfl.events.Event`:
+First we can add a new import for {% include api.md ref="openfl.events.Event" %}:

 {% capture typescript %}
 ```ts